cpdevoto/reactive-properties/README.md

 Maven users can easily adapt these configurations within their POM files.

 ### Quick User Guide
 `PorpertyIdentifier` objects are typically modeled as one or more `enums` that implement the `PropertyIdentifier` interface, as shown below.  `ProperyIdentifier` objects are used to uniquely identify each property within a given context so that these properties can be unambiguously referenced from within property value functions.
 They are analogous to spreadsheet cell coordinates.
-They also store some metadata about the properties which they correspond to, such as the property type, and the default value which is used in cases where a binding is requested to a property which does not yet exist.
+They also store some metadata about the properties that they correspond to, such as the property type, and the default value used in cases where a binding is requested to a property that does not yet exist.

 ```java
 public enum Attribute implements PropertyIdentifier<Integer> {